 Katy McWhirter

-Finance & Loans Editor · Updated March 2026
+Finance & Loans Editor · Updated April 2026

 Home improvement isn't just about aesthetics; it can significantly increase your property value and improve your quality of life.
 However, these projects often come with substantial costs.
 Understanding your financing options is crucial to making informed decisions and avoiding financial strain.
 In 2026, several lenders are offering competitive rates and flexible terms for Illinois homeowners.